AlexFreik/lsm/README.md

 - Auto unmute backup when primary is muted and mute backup when primary unmuted (`enabled` by default).
 - Spotlight primary if it is not (`enabled` by default).

-Zam window should be draggable, and user should be able to collapse it.
+ZAM window should be draggable, and user should be able to collapse it.

 Also it would be nice to add "Set Focus Mode Configurations" button.
 During practices we need to set several meeting configs: